rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 ### Make a Pull Request

 Github [provides documentation](https://help.github.com/articles/creating-a-pull-request/) on how to create a PR.
-A new PR (and any subsequent updates to it) will trigger running the test suite on Travis CI.
+A new PR (and any subsequent updates to it) will trigger running the test suite and automatic code analyzers on Travis CI.

 If your contribution alters the way the Teams App looks (e.g. CSS changes), we kindly ask you to provide a few screenshots (before/after) that illustrate the change.
 It's much easier and quicker to review as we won't have to checkout the PR locally.
 You can drag'n'drop image files directly into the PR description or its comments section.